Max Fried: 2019

-On defense, he led all NL pitchers in assists with 34, and had the 2nd-best range factor/9 innings pitched of 2.23.
-He had a 6 Defensive Runs Saved (DRS) rating, the best in the major leagues among pitchers.
-Fried also batted .196 (9th among NL pitchers)/.262 (6th)/.268 (10th), and led all NL pitchers with at least 50 plate appearances in runs (11) and BB/SO ratio (0.31), while having the 2nd-lowest swinging strike percentage (7.1%), 3rd in contact percentage (81.6%), and tying for 3rd in walks (5).
+On defense, he led all NL pitchers with 34 assists, and had the second-best range factor per 9 innings of 2.23.
+He had 6 Defensive Runs Saved (DRS), the best in the major leagues among pitchers.
+Fried also batted .196 (9th among NL pitchers)/.262 (6th)/.268 (10th), and led all NL pitchers with at least 50 plate appearances in runs (11) and BB/SO ratio (0.31), while having the second-lowest swinging strike percentage (7.1%), third highest contact percentage (81.6%), and tying for third in walks (5).

-2020: Undefeated, Gold Glove and Fielding Bible Awards, All-MLB First Team
+2020: Gold Glove and Fielding Bible Awards, All-MLB First Team

-Going into 2020, Freddie Freeman predicted that Fried would be: "phenomenal, better than last year."
-During the season Fried developed into the ace starting pitcher for the Braves.
+During the 2020 season, Fried developed into Atlanta's ace.
+In the pandemic-shortened season, Fried had a 7–0 win–loss record with a 2.25 ERA and a 1.09 walks plus hits per inning pitched (WHIP).
+He led the major leagues in win–loss percentage (1.000) and pickoffs (4), led National League pitchers in Wins Above Replacement (WAR) (2.9), was second in the NL in WAR (all behind Mookie Betts), and tied for second in the NL in wins.
+He limited hard contact, holding batters to an average exit velocity on batted balls of 83.4 mph and hard-hit balls to 23.8%, both among the lowest 2% of all major league pitchers.

 His four pickoffs through September 6 were the most in the majors in 2020, and he needed only 12 pickoff attempts to do so.
 Since his major league debut in 2017, Fried's 14 pickoffs were the most in the majors, and he was successful on 19% of his attempts.
-In that same time-span, pitchers in all of baseball had been successful in picking off runners in only 0.017% of attempts.

-Fried started the season by becoming the first left-handed pitcher to not allow any home runs through eight starts, with his team winning every game, since Babe Ruth in 1917.
+During that span, major league pitchers were successful in picking off runners in only 0.017% of attempts.
+Fried started the season by not allowing any home runs through eight starts with his team winning every game, the first left-handed pitcher to do so since Babe Ruth in 1917.

-In the pandemic-shortened 2020 regular season, Fried was a perfect 7–0 with a 2.25 ERA and a 1.09 WHIP.
-He led the major leagues in won-loss percentage (1.000) and pickoffs (4), led the National League in WAR for pitchers (2.9), was 2nd in the NL in Wins Above Replacement-all behind Mookie Betts, and tied for 2nd in the NL in wins.
-He held batters to an average exit velocity on batted balls of 83.4 mph, and hard-hit balls to 23.8%, both among the lowest 2% of all major league pitchers.

 On defense, Fried led all major league pitchers in assists for the second consecutive season (with 15), tied for the MLB lead in pickoffs (with 4; with his 9 in 2019–20 he was tops in major league baseball), and led all pitchers with five Defensive Runs Saved.

 Fried won the 2020 NL Gold Glove Award at pitcher.
 He became the fourth Braves pitcher to win the award, joining Mike Hampton, Greg Maddux, and Phil Niekro, and the first Braves player to win the award for a pitcher in 17 years.
 He also won the 2020 Fielding Bible Award at pitcher.
 The award honors the top fielder in the Major Leagues at pitcher.
 He came in fifth in voting for the 2020 NL Cy Young Award.
 He was named a starter on the 2020 All-MLB First Team.